 Staff in high risk categories

 Staff members who are in high risk categories as defined by the NHS (clinically vulnerable or extremely clinically vulnerable) will have particular concerns about the risks of returning on-site.
-Under Government guidance as of 5 January 2021, those who are clinically extremely vulnerable should not attend work and must work remotely where they are able do so.
+Under Government guidance from 19 July 2021, those who are clinically extremely vulnerable may return to the workplace but may wish to think about additional precautions; see government guidance on protecting people who are clinically extremely vulnerable from COVID-19 and the Health and Safety Executive (HSE) guidance on protecting vulnerable workers.
 Those who are clinically vulnerable should complete a self-assessment and seek advice via an Occupational Health (OH) teleconsultation.
 Guidance on holding conversations with staff and the support offered by OH is available.
 OH will provide advice on managing the risks of working on-site for staff in these groups.
 Staff who have a member of their household who is vulnerable (even if they are not on the official list of clinically extremely vulnerable or vulnerable people), may be extremely reluctant to return to work on-site.
 Other members of staff may also be reluctant to return while they perceive there to be health risks.
 Line managers should explore with them the nature of their concerns and consider how they might be addressed.
 Levels of personal risk, and risk to other household members, must be taken into consideration when planning the to return on-site.

 (See “Return to On-Site Working: Guidance for Departments” Appendix 7 Advice on Vulnerable Groups).